equilibr/emexpr/README.md

 #### Infix operators

 In contrast to prefix operators infix ones also have a property called precedence.
 This property determines, for a sequence of infix operators delimited by non-infix operators, the actual order of bindings.
-Thus, if `*` has higher precedence than `+` the expression `a + b * c` will be evaluated as it is was written `a + (b * c)`.
+Thus, if `*` has higher precedence than `+` the expression `a + b * c` will be evaluated as if it was written as `a + (b * c)`.

 Inside a sequence of operators with the same precedence infix operators can bind left or right.
-With left binding, the most used one, given the expression `a + b + c`the sub-expression `a + b` is evaluated first, as if it was written `(a + b) + c`.
+With left binding, the most used one, given the expression `a + b + c` the sub-expression `a + b` is evaluated first, as if it was written `(a + b) + c`.
 Right binding is usually used for operators such as `^`, mostly used to represent the power function, so that `a ^ b ^ c`is evaluated as `a ^ (b ^ c)`, preserving the order expected from regular mathematical notation using powers.

-Infix operators **must** always be surrounded by non-infix operators, so it is invalid to write an expression such as `a + + b`, if there is no prefix/postfix version of `+`.
+Infix operators **must** always be surrounded by non-infix operators, so it is invalid to write an expression such as `a / / b`, if there is no prefix/postfix version of `/`.

 #### Postfix operators